written by

 Use these steps to build your content marketing strategy (and refer back to these examples for inspiration if you get stuck).
 Pick your strategy and make it a winning one.

 Get a free content strategy consultation from one of our content experts to accelerate your growth.
-Bring content creation, collaboration, optimization, planning and scheduling together into one tool.
+Bring content creation, collaboration, optimization, planning and scheduling together into one content marketing platform.